 - The Title IX Coordinator may include possible violations of other College policies that contributed to, arose from, or are otherwise related to alleged violations of this policy and procedure in the scope of an investigation.

 - The Title IX Coordinator designates an investigator to investigate the allegations of sexual harassment.
+The Title IX Coordinator may serve as the investigator if the Title IX Coordinator is not serving in another role throughout the grievance process.

 Parties to an investigation can expect a prompt, thorough, and equitable investigation of complaints, including the opportunity for parties to ask questions, present witnesses and provide information regarding the allegations.

 Parties and witnesses should cooperate in the investigation process to the extent required by law and this policy.
+If a party or witness choose not to participate or becomes unresponsive, the College reserves the right to continue its grievance process without their participation to ensure a prompt resolution.

 The standard of proof used in investigations is preponderance of the evidence.
 It is the College’s responsibility to establish the standard of proof and gather evidence during investigations.